-First, we simplify the problem in (9) by removing the maximization with respect to y.
+Before discussing the strategies for optimization, we simplify the problem in (9) by removing the maximization with respect to y.
 The result is summarized by the following theorem.

 THEOREM 2.
 The optimization problem in (9) is equivalent to the following problem: